Manav Kaul

 Manav Kaul (born 19 December 1976) is an Indian theatre director, playwright, author, actor and filmmaker.
-He was nominated for the Filmfare Award for Best Supporting Actor for his role in the films Tumhari Sulu (2017) and Saina (2021).
+He won the Filmfare OTT Award 2023 for Best Actor for the short film Phir Kabhi apart from being nominated for the same award in 2024 (Tribhuvan Mishra CA Topper) and 2021 (Ajeeb Daastaans).
+He was also nominated for the Filmfare Award for Best Supporting Actor for his role in the films Tumhari Sulu (2017) and Saina (2021).

 Early life

 Kaul was born on 19 December 1976 in Baramulla, Jammu and Kashmir, India, into a Kashmiri Pandit family.
-He studied till 4th standard in Baramulla, before his family moved to Bhopal, Madhya Pradesh.
+He studied till the 4th standard in Baramulla, before his family moved to Bhopal, Madhya Pradesh.

 He was a competitive swimmer in his late teenage years and participated in state and national levels championships.
-He has won 14 national medals in swimming.
+He won 14 national medals in swimming.